Celiac: Foods to Avoid

 • Gum: some chewing gums contain gluten; some contain sorbitol, too.

-• Licorice – Fortunately some manufacturers make a gluten-free version.
+• Licorice – Fortunately a few manufacturers make a gluten-free version.

 • Worcestershire sauce containing malt vinegar.